YashSri17/mthree-training-notes/Week 7 /Day 32/readme.md

-Uber Self-Healing App - System Workflow
+# Uber Self-Healing App - System Workflow - ER Diagram creation
+Today we started with creating ER Diagram of our project. below is the workflow.

-Overview
+## Overview

-The Uber Self-Healing App is designed to ensure high availability, fault tolerance, and automated recovery by integrating monitoring, logging, and Kubernetes-based self-healing mechanisms.
+The **Uber Self-Healing App** is designed to ensure high availability, fault tolerance, and automated recovery by integrating monitoring, logging, and Kubernetes-based self-healing mechanisms.
 This document outlines the key components and workflow of the system.

+---

-System Architecture
+## System Architecture
 The architecture consists of three main components:

-Application Layer (Frontend & Backend)

-Monitoring & Logging (Prometheus, Loki, Grafana)

-Self-Healing & Deployment (Kubernetes, Docker, Heroku)

-1. Application Layer

-Frontend (React App)

-Sends HTTP requests to the backend.

-Updates the UI based on real-time data.

-Backend (Node.js API)

-Processes API requests.

-Handles ride bookings, user authentication, and business logic.

-Uses an Event Listener to manage ride requests.

-Database

-Stores user, ride, and transaction data.

-External Services

-Payment Gateway for handling transactions.

-Mapping Services for ride navigation and route optimization.

-2. Monitoring & Logging

-Log Generation Script (Integrated with Uber Clone App)

-Generates synthetic logs to simulate different failure scenarios.

-Prometheus

-Collects and processes metrics from backend services.

-Monitors API response times, error rates, and system performance.

-Loki

-Processes and stores logs for real-time debugging.

-Grafana

-Provides visual dashboards to monitor logs and metrics.

-3. Self-Healing & Deployment Mechanism

-Kubernetes

-Manages containerized applications.

-Monitors pod health and performs self-healing actions such as:

-Triggering Scaling when high traffic is detected.

-Restarting Containers if failures occur.

-Replacing Unhealthy Instances automatically.

-Adjusting Load Balancing dynamically.

-Heroku & Docker

-Deployment is handled via Heroku.

-Containers are managed using Docker to ensure consistency.

-Workflow Summary

-Frontend sends user requests to the backend API.

-The backend processes the request, interacts with external services, and updates the database.

-Logs and metrics are generated and sent to Loki and Prometheus.

-Grafana visualizes logs and metrics for monitoring.

-If failures occur:

-Prometheus detects anomalies.

-Kubernetes triggers self-healing actions (e.g., restart pods, reschedule containers, scale resources).

-The system continues running with minimal downtime.

-Future Enhancements

-Implement AI-driven anomaly detection for proactive issue resolution.

-Enhance logging with structured error reporting and root cause analysis.

-Improve autoscaling strategies based on predictive models.

-Conclusion

-This architecture ensures a highly available, fault-tolerant, and self-healing Uber-like application by leveraging modern cloud-native monitoring and automation tools.

-📜 License

-This project is open-source.
-Feel free to modify and contribute!
+- **Application Layer** (Frontend & Backend)
+- **Monitoring & Logging** (Prometheus, Loki, Grafana)
+- **Self-Healing & Deployment** (Kubernetes, Docker, Heroku)

+### **1. Application Layer**
+#### Frontend (React App)
+- Sends HTTP requests to the backend.
+- Updates the UI based on real-time data.

+#### Backend (Node.js API)
+- Processes API requests.
+- Handles ride bookings, user authentication, and business logic.
+- Uses an **Event Listener** to manage ride requests.

+#### Database
+- Stores user, ride, and transaction data.

+#### External Services
+- **Payment Gateway** for handling transactions.
+- **Mapping Services** for ride navigation and route optimization.

+---

+### **2. Monitoring & Logging**
+#### Log Generation Script (Integrated with Uber Clone App)
+- Generates synthetic logs to simulate different failure scenarios.

+#### Prometheus
+- Collects and processes metrics from backend services.
+- Monitors API response times, error rates, and system performance.

+#### Loki
+- Processes and stores logs for real-time debugging.

+#### Grafana
+- Provides visual dashboards to monitor logs and metrics.

+---

+### **3. Self-Healing & Deployment Mechanism**
+#### Kubernetes
+- Manages containerized applications.
+- Monitors pod health and performs self-healing actions such as:
+  - **Triggering Scaling** when high traffic is detected.
+  - **Restarting Containers** if failures occur.
+  - **Replacing Unhealthy Instances** automatically.
+  - **Adjusting Load Balancing** dynamically.

+#### Heroku & Docker
+- Deployment is handled via **Heroku**.
+- Containers are managed using **Docker** to ensure consistency.

+---

+## Workflow Summary
+1. **Frontend** sends user requests to the **backend API**.
+2. The **backend** processes the request, interacts with external services, and updates the database.
+3. Logs and metrics are generated and sent to **Loki** and **Prometheus**.
+4. **Grafana** visualizes logs and metrics for monitoring.
+5. If failures occur:
+   - **Prometheus detects anomalies**.
+   - Kubernetes triggers self-healing actions (e.g., restart pods, reschedule containers, scale resources).
+   - The system continues running with minimal downtime.

+---

+## Future Enhancements
+- Implement AI-driven anomaly detection for proactive issue resolution.
+- Enhance logging with structured error reporting and root cause analysis.
+- Improve autoscaling strategies based on predictive models.

+---

+## Conclusion
+This architecture ensures a **highly available, fault-tolerant, and self-healing** Uber-like application by leveraging modern **cloud-native monitoring and automation tools**.

+---

+## 📜 ER Diagram